Posted in

-Everything seemed to be alright until one morning a great commotion woke the king from his sleep.
+All was well until one day, a great commotion woke the king from his sleep.
 A giant serpent with seven heads was approaching the village.
 Its red eyes and smoking nose frightened the villagers.
-At night, the snake would breathe fire damaging crops and killing the animals around the village.
+At night, the snake breathed fire, damaging crops and killing the animals around the village.

 “And there we end our story.”

 She reflected on the tale she told the children.
-The legend of Mount Kanlaon, such a romantic story!
-A brave youth fighting off giant serpents, a magical king and his village building a mountain, birds and beasts helping to fight off evil, all these things made her grandchildren’s eyes light up with wonder.
+The legend of Mount Kanlaon was such a romantic story.
+A brave young man fighting off giant serpents, a magical king, the villagers building a mountain, and birds and beasts helping to fight evil.
+All these things made her grandchildren’s eyes light up in wonder.

-His inquisitive spirit was so evident in his questions, she wondered if he would fill in the blanks with his own imagination.
+His inquisitive spirit was so evident in his questions that she wondered if he would answer himself with his imagination.

-Now Faye was afraid of the story, she clutched her stuffed crocodile tight while Lola acted out the part of cutting up the serpent’s heads.
-Poor girl, she just wanted everyone to be friends.
+Faye was afraid of the story.
+She clutched her stuffed crocodile tight when Lola acted out the part of cutting up the serpent’s heads.
+Poor girl; she just wanted everyone to be friends.
 She asked, “If Kan could speak to animals, why couldn’t he speak to the serpent to go and leave everyone alone?”

-Fernando shot back at her with his usual wit, “The serpent was evil and evil things need to be dealt with!”
+Fernando had shot back at her with his usual wit.
+“The serpent was evil and evil things must be dealt with!”
 He swung his toy sword around and Lola Anding sighed.
 One day he would poke an eye out with that thing.
-His single mindedness was a sight to see.
-She wondered how long he would view the world in black and white.
-She shook her head, “The child deserves his innocence,” she whispered to herself.
+His single-mindedness was a sight to see.
+Lola Anding wondered how long he would view the world in black and white.
+She shook her head.
+“The child deserves his innocence,” she whispered to herself.

-She tucked them all in and gave them a kiss goodnight.
-They were off to fight their own serpents in their dreams, or in Faye’s case make friends with them.
+She tucked them all in and gave them each a kiss goodnight.
+They were off to fight their serpents in their dreams or, in Faye’s case, make friends with them.

-“In life you will fight serpents, and you will have to overcome them with your gifts.
-Use what you were given to face your challenges and you will be rewarded.”
+“In life, you will fight serpents, and you will have to overcome them with your gifts.
+Use what you were given to face your challenges and then you will be rewarded.”

 “Of course it was,” she whispered to herself.